bring/developer-site/README.md

 [OAS](https://www.openapis.org/) and [RAML 1.0](https://raml.org/).
 Hugo is the world’s fastest static site generator.
 For the API endpoint documentation, generated OAS JSON is replacing manually written RAML.
-We use CSS with some light post processing and JS that is bundled with Webpack.
+We use CSS with some light post processing and JS that is bundled with Vite.

 ## Writing documentation for people